maxplomer/volt-tutorial/README.md

 **alternative: setup cloud mongo database on compose.io**

-[go through process to create and show tab to get URI from]
+[insert: go through process to create and show tab to get URI from]

 set environment variable for database server URI (uniform resource identifier) in same terminal window that you will run the volt server